sourceparalegal/sourceparalegal.github.io/index.md

 ![vetted paralegals](vetted-paralegals.jpeg)

 We pride ourselves here at Source Paralegal on our ability to provide you with an experienced, professional service from a distance.
 Our paralegals are carefully vetted, and preselected based on your needs and their level of experience in your area of practice.
 All of our work is one-hundred percent virtualized, so we can be flexible, time-efficient, and one click away from a virtual chat whenever you need us.
-And most importantly, we want to be a good fit with our clients.

 ### HOW CAN WE HELP YOU?